Vector-based feedback of continuous wave radiofrequency compression cavity for ultrafast electron diffraction: RF-based bunch compression for UED beamline

-The cavity dimensions are designed such that the resonant frequency is 2.856 GHz to very high accuracy.
+The cavity dimensions are designed such that the resonant frequency is 2.856 GHz to very high accuracy ($\pm 0.05$ MHz).
 Mismatches between the cavity resonant frequency and the frequency from the oscillator lead to reflections and losses.
-The input coupler that converts the RF power from the coaxial cable to the cavity mode has a coupling factor of 0.98 so that the return loss is very small (-40 dB of the input power), as confirmed by the measurement shown in Fig.~\ref{fig:cavity}.
-After tuning and adjustments at UCLA, a sharp cavity resonance with unloaded Q of 12000 in agreement with simulations was measured with a vector network analyzer at 2.856 GHz prior to installation on the beamline (Fig.~\ref{fig:cavity}).
+The input coupler that converts the RF power from the coaxial cable to the cavity mode has a coupling factor of 0.98 so that the return loss is very small (-40 dB of the input power), as confirmed by the measurement shown in Fig.~\ref{fig:cavity}(b).
+After tuning and adjustments, a sharp cavity resonance with an unloaded quality factor of 12000 was measured with a vector network analyzer at 2.856 GHz prior to installation on the beamline (Fig.~\ref{fig:cavity}(b)).

-The design shunt impedance is verified by measuring the change in the beam energy/velocity as a function of the RF phase as shown in Fig. \ref{fig:deltaQ}.
-The deviation in beam momentum is obtained by monitoring the shift in the Bragg peaks from a gold reference sample as a function of the input phase at an input power of 2.3 W. Acceleration (deceleration) of the electron bunch contracts (expands) the scale of the diffraction pattern on the detector.
-A sinusoidal fit of this diffraction scale variation with RF phase yields a cavity voltage of 2 kV and a shunt impedance of 3.2 M$\Omega$ in excellent agreement with the predictions.
+The design shunt impedance is verified by measuring the change in the beam velocity as a function of the RF phase, as shown in Fig.~\ref{fig:deltaQ}.
+The deviation in beam momentum is obtained by monitoring the shift in the Bragg peaks from a gold reference sample as a function of the input phase while maintaining an input power of 2.3~W. Acceleration (deceleration) of the electron bunch contracts (expands) the scale of the diffraction pattern on the detector.
+A sinusoidal fit of this diffraction scale variation with RF phase yields a shunt impedance of 3.2~M$\Omega$, in good agreement with the predictions.
 Note that this measurement also allows one to easily determine the phase for which no net impulse is imparted to the bunch as described later.